 Her first word was ‘glug’.
 This was faithfully recorded in the baby book kept by her mother.
-(As the eldest of six children, Liane was the only one to get a baby book so she likes to refer to it often.)
+As the eldest of six children, Liane was the only one to get a baby book so she likes to refer to it often.

-She became quite corporate for a while and wore suits and worried a lot about the size of her office.
-She eventually left her position as marketing manager of a legal publishing company to run her own (not especially successful) business called The Little Ad Agency.
-After that she worked as (a more successful, thankfully) freelance advertising copywriter, writing everything from websites and TV commercials to the back of the Sultana Bran box.
+She became quite corporate for a while and wore big-shouldered suits and fretted about the size of her office.
+She eventually left her position as marketing manager to run her own (not especially successful) business called The Little Ad Agency.
+After that she worked as a (more successful, thankfully) freelance advertising copywriter, writing everything from websites and TV commercial to the back of the Sultana Bran box.

 In August 2013 Liane’s fifth novel The Husband’s Secret was released in the US and within two weeks had climbed the charts to become a #1 New York Times Bestseller.
 Much champagne was drunk.

-Her next novel, Big Little Lies was published in July 2014 and debuted at number one on the New York Times bestseller list, making Liane the first Australian author to have a novel debut in the top spot in the US.
+Liane’s next novel, Big Little Lies debuted at number one on the New York Times bestseller list, making Liane the first Australian author to debut in the top spot in the US.